eclipse-hono/hono/site/content/architecture/auth/auth.md

 The identities and corresponding authorities that the *Auth Server* uses for verifying credentials and issuing tokens are defined in a configuration file (`services/auth/src/main/resources/permissions.json`) read in during start-up of the *Auth Server*.
 These authorities are used for authenticating and authorizing system components as well as *Business Applications*.

-Please refer to the [Dispatch Router configuration guide](https://qpid.apache.org/releases/qpid-dispatch-1.1.0/man/qdrouterd.conf.html) and the [Policy documentation](https://github.com/apache/qpid-dispatch/blob/1.1.x/doc/book/policy.adoc) for details regarding configuration of *Dispatch Router* security.
+Please refer to the [Dispatch Router documentation](http://qpid.apache.org/components/dispatch-router/index.html) for details regarding configuration of *Dispatch Router* security.

 ## Future Approach